 Most physician loan lenders allow you to have a higher debt-to-income (DTI) ratio, as well, because they know that new doctors have sizable student loans.

 “New graduates and residents often work for very little money and have a lot of student debt, so they may be at a disadvantage for a typical mortgage,” says Luis Strohmeier, CFP, Los Angeles-based partner and wealth advisor of Octavia Wealth Advisors.
 “Student loans aren’t counted against you with a physician loan, thankfully.”

 Most, but not all, doctors’ mortgage loans have fluctuating interest rates.
-They can be refinanced.
+If this becomes an issue due to rising interest rates, it’s important to know that physician loans can be refinanced.

 Because a physician loan has low or no down payment requirements, you might expect to have to pay for private mortgage insurance (PMI).
 PMI is a common added cost that borrowers pay when they put down less than 20 percent of the purchased home’s value.

 However, physician loans don’t require PMI.
 Doctors tend to have high enough incomes to keep the risk low.
 Lenders figure they’re able to handle both their physician loan’s mortgage payments and student loan repayments.

 Avoiding PMI can help you save as much as hundreds of dollars a month.